Coffee Table Decor Ideas: 15 Simple Styling Tricks Designers Always Use

 https://www.reddit.com/r/DesignMyRoom/comments/spjvd3/how_does_this_new_coffee_table_look_is_it_too/

-Storage doesn’t have to hide to be effective.
-This weathered wood table with an open lower shelf shows how visible storage can enhance your room’s character.
+Storage doesn’t have to hide to work.
+This weathered wood table with an open lower shelf shows how visible storage can actually enhance your room’s character.

-The light wood finish and simple lines give r/hazel_cat a clean backdrop for both display and function.
-A patterned table runner adds color across the top surface while the lower shelf holds kids’ items and magazines in plain sight.
-That striped rug grounds the cognac leather sofas while white textured pillows lighten the overall feel.
+The light wood finish and simple lines give a clean backdrop for both display and function.
+A patterned table runner adds color across the top while the lower shelf holds kids’ items and magazines in plain sight.
+That striped rug grounds the cognac leather sofas while white textured pillows lighten things up.

-The genius here is accepting that living rooms hold stuff.
-Rather than fighting it, this setup designates the lower shelf for everyday items while keeping the top relatively clear for use.
+The genius move here?
+Accepting that living rooms hold STUFF.
+Rather than fighting it, this setup designates the lower shelf for everyday items while keeping the top relatively clear for actual use.

 Light Wood Round Coffee Table with Gallery Wall Focus